SofieZacho/mfd-wwtp-microbiota/README.md

 R scripts used to generate plots in "Microbial core communities in activated sludge plants are strongly affected by immigration and geography".

 ## Intro
-All R scripts are organised in the `/scripts` folder and are named after which figure they generate.
+All R scripts are organised in the `/scripts` folder and are named after which figure(s) they generate.